 Our long-term goal is to become the leading provider of human resource outsourcing services for small and medium-sized businesses.
-We seek to differentiate our strategic position by offering a full spectrum of PEO and staffing services.
+We seek to differentiate our strategic position by offering a full spectrum of PEO and staffing services, along with, but to a far lesser extent, permanent placement and administrative service organization (ASO) services.
 We believe that the integrated nature of our service platform assists our clients and customers in successfully aligning and strengthening their organizational structure to meet the demands of their businesses.
 In pursuit of this goal, we have adopted the operating and growth strategies described below to provide the framework for our future growth, while maintaining the quality and integrity of our current service offerings.